Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

        **Note** - this is only used if **IsConditional** is *true*.

-.. list-table:: XML Attributes for <Group> Element
+.. list-table:: XML Children Elements for <Group> Element
    :widths: 10 40
    :header-rows: 1